docker/docs/contribute/style/grammar.md

 ### Versions

-When writing version numbers for release notes, follow the example below:
+When writing version numbers for release notes, use the following example:

 - version 4.8.2
 - v1.0